ehanahamed/ehui/README.md

 TODO:
+ - mobile header
+   - add `position: static` to `header` as an option to "hide header"
+      - no, it doesn't effect its width
+      - make that option `static` default on mobile
+      - make `sticky` default on desktop
+      - the setting thingy will be under `options` which will toggle between letting the header scroll with the page or stay at the top
  - document usage of `i`/italic vs `b`/bold in writing
  - `<a>` has its own size, breaks `.h1`, `.h2`, etc
  - `<code>` has its own size, breaks `.h1`, `.h2`, etc